Home > WWII VETERANS > U.S. Navy >

 William Henry Yale Stevens

-He served in the U. S. Navy during World War II, first teaching in a U. S. Naval Reserve Midshipman School before going into sea duty in both ocean theatres.
-He captained subchasers and patrolcraft, and when the European war ended he was part of the flotilla that accepted the surrender of the German Navy in the English Channel Islands.
+William commanded sub-chasers and destroyer escorts.
+When the European war ended, he was part of the flotilla that accepted the surrender of the German Navy in the English Channel Islands.
 He retired as a lieutenant commander with five years service.

-William was graduated from Yale College in 1941 with a bachelor's degree.
-He went on to teach mathematics at both the middle and high school levels, working in Connecticut, Missouri and Massachusetts.
 He also supervised and coached many youth activities, including theatre, Boy Scouts, sailing and youth soccer.
 William himself was an avid soccer player from high school on and loved sailing.
 He was a world traveler and enjoyed traveling with groups, friends, work and family.

 In 1949 he built his home on the Vineyard, where he summered during his career and eventually retired until moving to Florida in October 2000.
 During his later years he served as harbor master at Harthaven Harbor.
 He was past member of the conservation commission of Oak Bluffs.
 He also facilitated and assisted in establishing a system of walking trails throughout the Merrimack Valley of Massachusetts.